zwe-htet-paing/fastapi-template/README.md

 - fastapi-limiter for per-user rate limiting
 - fastapi-cache2 for Redis caching
 - Redis (for both rate limiting and caching)
+- Docker & Docker Compose (for containerized dev and production setup)

 ## Project Structure